Comparison

 Key differences:

-- Universal Deploy is infrastructure for framework and deployment provider authors, not an end-user tool.
-Vite Deploy is a user-facing adapter library.
+- Universal Deploy is plumbing for framework and provider authors, not something you install in an app.
+Vite Deploy is what you use in your project.

-- Universal Deploy defines a convention; Vite Deploy is a concrete implementation of deployment adapters.
+- Universal Deploy is the convention; Vite Deploy is one implementation of deployment adapters.

 Use Vite Deploy directly in your project.
 Universal Deploy is intended to be adopted by frameworks and deployment providers behind the scenes.